WALLA WALLA, Wash. -- From Wyoming to Wales to Whitman. From Nebraska to Northwestern to the Great Northwest.

 "My role was to be a good defensive catcher and handle pitchers," he said.
 "But I learned more about the game by being a catcher and role player.
 I had to know defenses, pitching, situational hitting and all the rest.
 My career batting average was right about .300, although I did hit about .340 one season."

-Feezell and his wife Carol, an assistant cross country coach at Whitman, have one son, Jackson, 18 months of age.
+Feezell and wife Carol, the cross country running coach at Whitman, have two young children, son Jackson and daughter Delaney.